Dpope32/Frosting/README.md

 </div>

 ### A feature-rich personal management app built with React Native and Expo, designed to help you manage your life with style.
-- **Sync Engine**: Seamlessly synchronize your data across all your devices with our powerful sync engine
+- **Sync Engine**: Seamlessly synchronize your data across all your devices with our powerful sync engine.
+Only available to premium users.
 - **Offline Capability**: Built with a local-first approach, the app works fully offline.
 It pulls the latest information on startup and saves all your data when closed
 - **Customizable Sync**: You have complete control over what data gets synchronized.
 Choose exactly which modules to sync across your devices
 - **Privacy-First Design**: All data is encrypted at rest and in transit using AES-256 cryptography.
 Your information remains private - even we can't access it.
 Your devices are the only machines with the key to decrypt your data.
 Note: This security model means we cannot help recover data if you lose all your devices.
 Premium users with multiple devices effectively have "backups" of their data.